Animal Science

 CHEM 341L is not required for this option's degree plan, but is recommended as part of the CHEM 341 and 341L sequence to meet veterinary medicine school admission requirements.
 Students should review specific school requirements to determine if CHEM 341L and subsequent organic chemistry courses such as CHEM 342 and CHEM 342L are necessary.

 PHYS 120 and PHYS 120L are also accepted, but do not satisfy veterinary medicine school admission requirements.
-PHYS 211 and PHYS 211L are therefore recommended for students pursing admission to veterinary medicine schools, which impacts MATH requirements noted earlier.
+PHYS 211 and PHYS 211L are therefore recommended for students pursuing admission to veterinary medicine schools, which impacts MATH requirements noted earlier.
 Additional courses may be needed to satisfy veterinary medicine schools, but are school specific.
 Students should review specific school admission requirements and use electives to meet those admission requirements if not required on this option's degree plan.

 ANSC 396 (Internship Experience) is recommended, but students can also take ANSC 379 (Global Seminar) or ANSC 393 (Undergraduate Research) experiences.